cglamb/AI_Based_Coding/README.md

 ## Introduction

 The project explores the usefulness of various AI tools in generating Go code.
-Various AI tools are used to recreate a simple linear regression.
+Various AI/code generation tools are used to recreate a simple linear regression including:

-- **Large-Language Model – OpenAI's ChatGPT 4**
+- **OpenAI's ChatGPT 4**
+- **Github CoPilot**
+- **Jennifer**

 As background, the project attempts to replicate the go-based regression done in an earlier version of one of my projects: [https://github.com/cglamb/LinearRegression_Benchmarking](https://github.com/cglamb/LinearRegression_Benchmarking)

+## Recommendation

+AI coding tools can be extremely helpful in developing code.
+The case study above demonstrates how an AI tool could be used to increase efficiency when developing a simple linear regression program in Golang.
+We would recommend any developer or company employing developers explore the viability of utilizing these tools.
+While there is likely efficiency advantages in these tools, one clear disadvantage is AI-tools like these will be unfamiliar with custom libraries or code-bases (which may be a significant disadvantage for some developers/companies).
+Another disadvantage (as noted in the findings below) is that simple human error can be perpetuated by these tools.
+Additionally, it should be noted that this case study was based on a short and fairly common tasks.
+Follow-up research should be conducted, relating to the effectiveness of these tools in more specialized and complicated applications.
+Also recommended is that any user of these tools understand the temperature paramterization of these models, and should consider adjusting temperature downward (if possible).

+More info on temperature for Large Lanuage Models - https://deepchecks.com/glossary/llm-parameters/#:~:text=LLM%20Temperature&text=A%20higher%20temperature%20value%20typically,to%20the%20most%20likely%20prediction.

+## Model Findings and Summary

-## ChatGPT 4 Conclusions
+### ChatGPT 4 Conclusions

 **Link to ChatGPT:** [https://chat.openai.com/](https://chat.openai.com/)
 **Prompt available at:** [https://chat.openai.com/share/f2d02a7f-2cea-4b5d-a9ca-db5b3b7ad335](https://chat.openai.com/share/f2d02a7f-2cea-4b5d-a9ca-db5b3b7ad335)